ConorCullen/Portfolio/README.md

 The second part of the project was to use image segmentation to segment an image into its corresponding foreground and background layers.
 This was done by using K-means clustering to separate different colours and plotting histograms which show where their probability density in the image.
 The folder machinelearning_denoising includes a 5 page report detailing our conclusions, the project brief and the code we made to tackle the problems.

-## Emergence of Segregation in Networks

-A second year mathematical modelling project based on different types of networks and measuring segregation through Markov chain convergence.
-I achieved a First Class grade with a mark of 86% for my contributions.
-The code made for the mathematical model is included in both the appendix of the report and separate files.
-For this project I was introduced to building networks in Python using the Numpy and NetworkX packages.